Ria424/developers-animatesdk-docs/Library_object/Library5.md

 #### Usage

-*library.findItemIndex(namePath)*
+Library.findItemIndex(namePath)

 #### Parameters

-**namePath** A string that specifies the name of the item.
+**namePath** `string`; Specifies the name of the item.
 If the item is in a folder, you can specify its name and path using slash notation.

 #### Returns

-An integer value representing the item’s zero-based index value.
+`integer`; An integer value representing the item’s zero-based index value.

 #### Description

-Method; returns the library item’s index value (zero-based).
+Method; Returns the library item’s index value (zero-based).
 The library index is flat, so folders are considered part of the main index.
 Folder paths can be used to specify a nested item.

 #### Example